 Current research involves monitoring and analyses of fishing returns data and data from previous sampling of commercial catches.
 To support significant recent changes to fishery management arrangements, improve assessments of key stocks and to facilitate the more detailed reporting requirements of the fisheries' export accreditation under the Commonwealth Environment Protection and Biodiversity Conservation (EPBC) Act, a new daily/trip catch and effort reporting system was introduced in 2006/07.
-The transition to this new reporting regime has been problematic for some fishers and discrepancies have been identified in the logbook data reported for 2006/07,

-2007/08 and 2008/09.
-New data validation procedures are therefore being developed but catch and effort statistics for the last three seasons cannot yet be reported with adequate levels of confidence.
+The transition to this new reporting regime has been problematic for some fishers and discrepancies have been identified in the logbook data reported for 2006/07, 2007/08 and 2008/09.
+New data validation procedures have been developed and catch and effort statistics for 2006/07 - 2008/09 have been recovered.
+All reporting issues have been addressed.